rileyle/PHYS328W/syllabus.md

 ### Brief Reports and the Final Paper

 One of the primary goals of this course is to help you develop your scientific writing skills.
-The final product of each of the first five lab assignment will be a brief report.
-You will write one paper in journal-article format for the final lab assignment (the AM radio receiver).
+The final product of most lab assignments will be a brief report.
+You will write one paper in journal-article format for lab assignment 5 (Transistor Circuits).

 *Although you may collaborate on experimental work, you will write your own reports and papers.*